-What is Ultimate Fighting Championship (UFC)?
+What is the Ultimate Fighting Championship (UFC)?

 What is MMA?